Colombia is South America’s best kept secret. But with perceptions starting to change, how long can it stay that way?

 For those who prefer quieter beaches, Colombia has plenty of secluded coastline.
 Many are only accessible by trekking through the dense jungle, and, in some cases, only by air or sea.
 The satisfaction of finding a deserted, picture-perfect beach makes the effort of finding it worthwhile.

 Colombia’s famed biodiversity extends to its waters, too.
 There’s great snorkeling with colorful tropical fish close to shore.
 A little farther out to sea, you’ll see dolphins playing, often diving in and out of the surf.
 Huge leatherback turtles appear between February and July to lay their eggs.
-These beasts can grow up to 2 meters, live for over 100 years and are found on the Caribbean coast.
+These beasts can grow up to 2 meters, live for over 100 years and call the Caribbean coast home.

 The Pacific coast is home to humpback whales between June and October.
 The whale-watching industry hasn’t fully developed in Colombia, which can be an advantage considering you’ll be able to enjoy the whales without large numbers of tourists and boats disturbing your day.

-Colombia has been a well-kept secret for a long time, but those days are fast coming to an end.
+Colombia has South America’s best kept secret for a long time, but those days are fast coming to an end.
 If you want to experience Colombia before mass tourism changes the landscape forever, don’t put off your visit for much longer.